 It’s no wonder this scene is always present in most people’s favorite rain scenes.
 It’s undoubtedly Rutger Hauer’s most famous scene that he’ll always be known for.
 I just realized recently that the scene was unscripted!
 According to Wiki, Hauer wrote the speech himself and when he’s done with that scene, the cast and crew actually applauded and some even cried.
 Isn’t that cool or what?

 Shawshank Redemption – Taste of Freedom

-One of the best prison film ever and definitely one of those movies everyone must see, as Fogs astutely pointed out.
+One of the best prison film ever and definitely one of those movies everyone must see.
 The taste of freedom has never looked so gut-wrenching than the moment Tim Robins’ Andy came out of the sewer pipe and feels the taste of rain water for the first time in 20 years.
 Powerful stuff.

 The Truman Show – the curiously isolated rain shower

 This scene is whimsical but also tremendously sad at the same time.
 Truman has been suspicious of his surrounding for a while, but nothing quite prepares him for what’s really been done to him.
 Truly one of Jim Carrey’s best work and one of my all time favorites.

 V for Vendetta – Evey is reborn